Five best essential oils to improve your mood

-Bergamot has a really beautiful aroma that can help lift the clouds of depression and focus the mind.
+Bergamot has a really beautiful aroma that can help lift our mood and focus the mind.
 Look for ‘bergapten-free’ on the label as this will have had certain compounds removed which may cause skin sensitivities.

 Mandarin essential oil is used by aromatherapists as a general tonic to help with stress and tension and has a delightfully cheering fragrance.
 You can also add it to massage blends to help boost circulation and reduce water retention.